State Trust Land Ambassador Program

 Santa Fe NM 87501

-The State Trust Land Ambassador Program promotes positive relationships between lessees and recreational users of state trust land.
-The first pilot iteration of the Ambassador Program will engage with users of the White Peak area.
+The State Trust Land Ambassador Program promotes positive relationships between lessees, recreational users, and other stakeholders of state trust land.
+The first pilot iterations of the Ambassador Program will engage with users of the White Peak and Luera Mountains areas.

 What is a State Trust Land Ambassador?

-The State Land Office is looking for White Peak experts who have utilized the White Peak area recreationally for many years, and continue to hunt or hike it, as well as State Land Office lessees in the area.
+The State Land Office is looking for people who have utilized the White Peak and Luera Mountains areas recreationally for many years, and continue to hunt or hike them, as well as State Land Office lessees and other stakeholders in the area.
 Ambassadors serve as partners with the State Land Office to assist in fire prevention efforts, user/lessee relationship-building, and hunter education.
 Ambassadors will receive a free recreational pass for annual access to ensure they use and understand the area as much as possible and are knowledgeable and effective Ambassadors.
+They may also receive access to other outdoor recreation pilot programs.

 Information that Ambassadors should know and be able to share include: